1. Background

 Before After

-Raised crossing
+Raised Crossing

 Raised crossing provides a continuous flat surface for pedestrians to cross the road and encourages drivers to slow down to give way to pedestrians.
 It is safer and more comfortable for pedestrians to cross traffic routes.
 We conducted a trial of a new design of raised crossing on a bus route in Sha Tin.
 Colour dressing in reddish brown was applied to it to enhance drivers' awareness when passing the pedestrian crossing.
 Moreover, we have tested out the same type of raised crossing on a coach route at Chung Kong Road, Sheung Wan.
 We would continue to identify appropriate locations for further implementation.